| A

 give four items; the number four is bad luck because it sounds

+like the word for death.
 Gifts for business and social acquaintances are more formal.

 Appropriate items could reflect the hosting family’s interests